 The only thing worse than unanswered prayers is a clear “No” from God.
-These tips on how to trust Him will help you cope with the silence and loneliness that can accompany unanswered prayers.
+These tips on how to trust God even when He doesn’t answer your prayers will help you cope with the silence and loneliness that can accompany unanswered prayers.

-“Unanswered prayers are often not unanswered at all,” says Michelle on How to Pray for a Baby, which is one of my most popular articles.
+“Unanswered prayers are often not unanswered at all,” says Michelle on Heartfelt Prayers for Women Who Want to Get Pregnant, which is one of my most popular articles.
 “It is usually that you just don’t know how it was answered, or answered in a different way than you expected.
 Therefore, you didn’t notice.
 You pray for a reason, and you must trust that the God you pray to knows what is best for you.”

 6 Tips for Trusting God Despite Your Unanswered Prayers